Pathology

 Staff Research Associate

 Song Hua Li has a BS degree in biotechnology from UC Davis and has been working as a histotechnologist since 2015.
-She joined the Grinberg Lab in June 2019 and runs the histology experiments.
+She runs histology experiments.

 Staff Research Associate